Oxsomi/core3/docs/graphics_api.md

 ));
 ```

-To clear multiple at once, call clearImages with a `List<ClearImageCmd>`.
+To clear multiple at once, call clearImages with a `ListClearImageCmd`.
 ClearImageCmd takes a color, a range and the image ref ptr.
 It's the same as a single clear image but it allows multiple.

 Clear image is only allowed on images which aren't currently bound as a render target.
 The image is leading in determining the format which will be read out.
 If you use clearImagef but it's a uint texture then it will bitcast the float color to a uint for you.